ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-18-time-tracking-challenges-in-software-development-outsourcing.md

 To sum up, I would like to say that all the projects need control, especially if the team is distributed.
 In particular, it is extremely important to monitor time and budget on a regular basis.

-When you implement a control system, make sure it works as a “fair judge” and serves the interest of the whole team.
+When you implement a control system, make sure it works as a "fair judge" and serves the interest of the whole team.

 ***Do you have any interesting experience to share?
 Do you have any comments or questions?
 Feel free to share in the comments box below.***